Specialize in Sonography

 - Echocardiography — coursework and clinical experience in adult echocardiography (sonography of the heart) with pediatric and stress echocardiography rotations.

-- General/vascular sonography — coursework and clinical experience in the specialty areas of abdomen, OB/GYN, small parts, pediatrics and vascular sonography.
+- Diagnostic medical sonography — coursework and clinical experience in the specialty areas of abdomen, OB/GYN, small parts, pediatrics and vascular sonography.

 What is sonography and how do I know if it’s right for me?